DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.0.md

 * First, remove any mention to `QApplication` in the code.
 * Change the name of the viewer (e.g. `Viewer3D` to `PolyscopeViewer`).
 * Put the `.show()` method at the end of the file.
 This will make the user interface (UI) start and appear.
-* Delete any `CustomColors3D` instance.
+* Delete any `CustomColors3D` .
 You can set the color directly using the stream API by typing `viewer << color;`.
 TODO: Vidéo

 ## DGtal Paraview Plugin
 DGtal now has a plugin for [paraview](http://paraview.org)  which is available at [https://github.com/DGtal-team/DGtal-paraview](https://github.com/DGtal-team/DGtal-paraview).
-The main motivation is to use DGtal geometry processing tools in a VTK/Paraview pipline, wideyly used in scientific data vizualisation (medical imagine, material sciences...).
+The main motivation is to use DGtal geometry processing tools in a VTK/Paraview pipeline, widely used in scientific data visualization (medical imagine, material sciences...).
 For now, this plugin binds most of the Shortcuts and Geometry Shortcuts with a mapping between DGtal and vtk/paraview voxel-based object.

 TODO: Video

-## Broader Shortcuts:
+## New Geometry Shortcuts

-* Shortcuts are now available for CNC estimators.
+* Shortcuts are now available for Corrected Normal Current curvature tensor estimators estimators.
+* The Geometry Shortcuts now contain volumetric processing tools (Distance transformation and Voronoi maps)

+## Updated Python Bindings

 * Shortcuts are also available in the Python wrapper.

-## Updated Python bindings
+TODO: code snippet